lvcasrodrigues/RodriguesDaudt_SDM_SWAO/README.md

   * **Table S2** = Top-10 most cited articles about SDM in SWAO, among the 62 retained articles, their authors, journal, publication year and DOI.
   * **Figure S2** = Expanded collaboration network among the 30 most frequent authors, accessed through coauthorship;

+PS: It is worth noticing that the plots generated in R were slightly modified in an external software for visualisation purposes.
+The results are the same, but some visualisation tweaks were done manually.

 ***
 ## Contributors